-- 117. Uzbekenergo will be responsible for determining exact red lines and identifying the exact numbers of AHs (residential and business structures) who would need to be relocated.
+117. Uzbekenergo will be responsible for determining exact red lines and identifying the exact numbers of AHs (residential and business structures) who would need to be relocated.
 Uzbekenergo will send official request letter to concerned khokimiyats for selection and allocation of land plots for these AHs upon completion of final design and drawing of red lines.
-Uzbekenergo will also instruct Design Institute to minimize the impact by amending the final design as much as possible. - 118.
-Even though allowance for temporary housing will be provided, if the new house is under construction, Uzbekenergo will minimize any civil work in the residential affected areas until reconstruction of the new houses has been completed.
-This is ensure that AHs are not dislocated twice and will also reduce expenditure in terms of payment of temporary housing allowance.
+Uzbekenergo will also instruct Design Institute to minimize the impact by amending the final design as much as possible.

+118. Allowance for temporary housing will be provided to the affected households whom their house will be affected by project.
+However, Uzbekenergo will allow them to continue stay in their house until the construction of the Project in this particular affected areas taken placed.